ericsonga/APCSAReview/_sources/Unit1-Getting-Started/csptransition.rst

 Here are some tips to keep in mind when you are writing Java code, especially if your prior programming experience was with a block language:

-- You must spell names correctly, or at least consistently.
+- You must spell things correctly, or at least consistently.
 Unlike in a block programming language where you know you are using the right block because you dragged it from a palette, in Java names are what connect different parts of your program and they need to be spelled consistently.